wtorricos/SAFEFromScratch/Readme.md

 Initially I thought on adding a step to make this project a template as well and show you how to do it, but I believe it goes out of the scope of this tutorial.
 Besides we already have the Official template so I encourage you to contribute to it.

-I hope you liked the bonus parts, I feel they are very important in any project, but if you feel I missed something important that should be part of this tutorial let me know or create a PR :)
+I hope you liked the bonus parts, I feel they are very important in any project, but if you feel I missed something important that should be here let me know or create a PR :)

 Congratulations now you know the purpose of every file in the template!!!